-London is one of my favourite cities in the world and will likely oneeal your heart too, but if you have any more than three days in the city, take the opportunity to get out of London and see more of the UK (and further afield) as there are some great day trips to take from London.
+London is one of my favourite cities in the world and will likely steal your heart too.
+However, if you have any more than three days in the city, take the opportunity to get out of London and see more of the United Kingdom.
 Here are the 10 best day trips from London to inspire your trip!

 1. Bath, Windsor Castle & Stonehenge

 A day visit to Bath, Windsor Castle & Stonehenge is the most popular day trip to take from London.
 Sure, it is a long day, but it is entirely worth it to pack so much into one day.
 Should you wish to spend more time in Bath and skip the others, this is also a really great day trip from London and can be done on your own by train (1.5 hours one way).